Last updated: 07/09/2021 | Estimated Reading Time: 4 minutes

 What are classes of use?

-Social (SDP) refers to Social, Domestic and Pleasure use.
-You’ll fall into this car insurance class of use if you only use your vehicle socially, for example trips at the weekend or going to the supermarket.
+SDP use covers day-to-day, non-work-related driving only.
+You'll fall into this class of use if you only use your vehicle socially, for example trips at the weekend or going to the supermarket.
 Specifically, you must not use your car for getting to work.
-It covers you for day-to-day, non-work-related driving only.

-Business cover (SDPC+B) is needed if you use your vehicle to drive to more than one work place.
-This in turn is split into three classes:
+Business cover (SDPC+B) is needed if you use your vehicle to drive to more than one work place, and/or you use your car for general business purposes.
+This in turn is split into three business classes:

 - Class 1 Business Use – Class 1 use is the most basic: you simply drive your car to more than one place of work.
 Often your policy won't cover any other named drivers but may cover your spouse.